What Happens If You Paint Pressure Treated Wood Too Early

 wood referensi web image

 The wood swells and shrinks if painted too soon.
-The paint will mix with the moisture on the wood causing the paint to swell up, creating ugly bubbles.
+This means the wood may not get the proper coverage.
 If you paint treated wood too soon, the wood risks damage.

 When Preparing To Paint Or Stain Any Timber, Whether It’s.

 There are higher chances that it is still wet and water is sealed in.
-Painting too soon on treated wood can result in undesired bubble formation.
+The moisture can make the wood difficult.
 Should you try to apply a surface finish over that degree of moisture, the results will be patchy, and the covering will fail to adhere.